 Panel Recommendation Vote

-The Panel will meet on the 25 April 2024 to carry out their recommendation vote.
-They will assess whether a change should be made to the Grid Code by assessing the proposed change and any alternatives against the Applicable Objectives.
+The Panel met on the 25 April 2024 to carry out their recommendation vote.
+They assessed whether a change should be made to the Grid Code by assessing the Original Proposal and WAGCM1 against the Applicable Objectives.